The Top 54 Kitchen Window Ideas – Interior Home and Design

 Large kitchen windows let in a lot of natural light, but they create privacy concerns after sunset.
 A big picture window may need vertical blinds or long drapes.
 Huge windows may do best with between-glass blinds that you can open and close by remote control.
 These are expensive replacement windows, but they’re usually worth the cost.

-If your kitchen design includes both large and small windows, you don’t have to have matching window treatments on all of them.
+If your includes both large and small windows, you don’t have to have matching treatments.
 However, it’s wise to keep roughly the same color for visual continuity.

 7. Modern Kitchen Window Ideas